MartinPankraz/AzCosmosDB-OData-Shim/README.md

 # Final words

-Feel free to reach out over GitHub Issues in case of any questions :-) Until then happy integrating
+Feel free to reach out over GitHub Issues in case of any questions :-) Until then happy integrating and enjoy reading your SAP data globally.